Frequently asked questions

 A commission is a custom order made for you.

-I open rounds for plush commissions every 3-4 months.
+I open rounds for plush commissions a few times a year, usually every 4 months.
 I'll announce on my social media accounts when a round opens.

 There will be a form you can fill out with all the necessary info to receive a price.

-You’re welcome to fill out this form for multiple plush ideas or sizes.
+You’re welcome to fill out this form for multiple plush ideas or sizes; a price quote is completely obligation-free and not an order yet.
 Price quotes stay valid for the upcoming two rounds.
-You'll need to request a price quote before you can apply for a commission.

 Commissions will be open for one full day.